How to Become an Instrumentation Designer – See This Advice

 Duties

-For example, if one of these designers work in the oil and gas industry, their duty would be to focus on which instruments and tools are required to complete a certain task, such as drilling into the ground.
+For example, if one of these designers works in the oil and gas industry, their duty would be to focus on which instruments and tools are required to complete a certain task, such as drilling into the ground.

 ADVERTISEMENT